-In 1992, Senior Judge Milton Pollack of the Southern District of New York appointed Mr. Grossman to the Executive Committee of counsel charged with allocating to claimants hundreds of millions of dollars obtained in settlements with Drexel Burnham & Co. and Michael Milken.
+In 1992, Senior Judge Milton Pollack of the Southern District of New York appointed Stan to the Executive Committee of counsel charged with allocating to claimants hundreds of millions of dollars obtained in settlements with Drexel Burnham & Co. and Michael Milken.

-Many courts have acknowledged the high quality of legal representation provided to investors by Mr. Grossman.
+Many courts have acknowledged the high quality of legal representation provided to investors by Stan.
 In Gartenberg v.
-Merrill Lynch Asset Management, Inc., 79 Civ.
-3123 (S.D.N.Y.), where Mr. Grossman was lead trial counsel for plaintiff, Judge Pollack noted at the completion of the trial:
+Merrill Lynch Asset Management, Inc., No. 79 Civ.
+3123 (S.D.N.Y.), where Stan was lead trial counsel for plaintiff, Judge Pollack noted at the completion of the trial:

 [I] can fairly say, having remained abreast of the law on the factual and legal matters that have been presented, that I know of no case that has been better presented so as to give the Court an opportunity to reach a determination, for which the court thanks you.

-Mr. Grossman is a nationally respected authority on the subject of corporate governance.
-He served on former New York State Comptroller Carl McCall’s Advisory Committee for the NYSE Task Force on corporate governance.
-He is a regular advisor to Congress on legislation to protect investors and is a former president of NASCAT.
+Stan served on former New York State Comptroller Carl McCall’s Advisory Committee for the NYSE Task Force on corporate governance.
+He is a former president of NASCAT.
 During his tenure at NASCAT, he represented the organization in meetings with the Chairman of the Securities and Exchange Commission and before members of Congress and of the Executive Branch concerning legislation that became the PSLRA.

-Mr. Grossman is recognized for his commitment to ethical practices and the enhanced quality of legal representation.
-He served for three years on the New York City Bar Association’s Committee on Ethics, as well as on the Association’s Judiciary Committee.
-He is also actively involved in civic affairs.
+Stan served for three years on the New York City Bar Association’s Committee on Ethics, as well as on the Association’s Judiciary Committee.
+He is actively involved in civic affairs.
 He headed a task force on behalf of the Association, which, after a wide-ranging investigation, made recommendations for the future of the City University of New York.
 He serves on the board of the Appleseed Foundation, a national public advocacy group.